pbradleylab/phylogenize/README.md

  * If your conda/QIIME2 installation is not brand new, try removing your existing installation and installing miniconda3 again from scratch.
 This has helped me before, possibly because there was stuff installed in the 'base' conda environment that was conflicting with requirements for phylogenize.
  * Try using the [mamba](https://github.com/TheSnakePit/mamba) environment solver, instead of the one built into conda.
  * Try using [strict channel priority](https://www.anaconda.com/blog/understanding-and-improving-condas-performance).

+### I'm getting an error with phytools::fastAnc
+First check you R version and make sure it is newer than 4.0.
+If that doesn't work there is an important [bug fix](https://github.com/liamrevell/phytools/issues/47) (thanks to Liam Revell and Guangchuang Yu for fixing this so quickly) you should make sure you are using.

 ## Acknowledgements